johsteffens/mocutsvd/README.md

 ## Detailed Description

 MOCUT SVD is an algorithm for singular value decomposition, completely redesigned from scratch.
-Given a matrix $ M $, it calculates the matrices $ U^*, \Sigma, V^* $ such that  $M = U \cdot \Sigma \cdot V^*$ .
+Given a matrix $M$, it calculates the matrices $U^*, \Sigma, V^*$ such that  $M = U \cdot \Sigma \cdot V^*$ .
 It bases on the Golub-Kahan-Reinsch approach and inherits its proven stability.
 However, it deviates from traditional methods in many performance-critical aspects.

 **MOCUT** is a shortcut for a special kind of recurring unitary transformation pattern I designed for this SVD solution.
 More details can be found in the whitepaper: [MOCUT SVD: Singular Value Decomposition via Monoclinic Unitary Transformations](doc/mocutsvd.md).